dropbox/stone/doc/generator_ref.rst

 doc
     The documentation string for the struct.

+fields
+    A list of StructField objects defined by this struct.
+Does not include any inherited fields.

 all_fields
-    A list of all StructField objects that make up the struct.
+    A list of StructField objects including inherited fields.
 Required fields come before optional fields.

-supertype
+all_required_fields
+    A list of StructField objects required fields.
+Includes inherited fields.

+all_optional_fields
+    A list of StructField objects for optional fields.
+Includes inherited fields.
+Optional fields are those that have defaults, or have a data type that is nullable.

+parent_type
     If it exists, it points to a DataType object (another struct) that this struct inherits from.